Hypnosis myths and misconceptions

-Due to stage hypnotists and Hollywood movies, the public has been misled about hypnosis.
-People seem to believe it is either uncontrollably powerful or a complete con trick.
+Stage hypnotists and Hollywood movies misled the public about hypnosis.
+People are encouraged to believe it is either uncontrollably powerful or a complete con trick.
 For the average person, separating fact from fiction is not easy.

 Here are some of the common myths and misconceptions surrounding hypnosis, and what is really the case.